 [Forest Dialect translation by Derek Yemm]

-Foresters’ Forest is a Heritage Lottery Funded Landscape Partnership programme, formed from an association of 32 partner organisations and local community groups within the Forest of Dean.
+Foresters’ Forest is a National Lottery Heritage Funded Landscape Partnership programme, formed from an association of 32 partner organisations and local community groups within the Forest of Dean.

-Led by the Forestry Commission, the partnership brings together a wide range of partners aiming to raise awareness and participation in the built, natural and cultural heritage that makes our Forest special.
+Led by Forestry England, the partnership brings together a wide range of partners aiming to raise awareness and participation in the built, natural and cultural heritage that makes our Forest special.

 The partnership is governed by the Programme Board, which is the decision making body for the partnership, and a Community Stakeholder Group who ensure that the programme is relevant to, and supported by, the local community.